 Still, Tyuleev wasted little time in joining his predecessors.
 First, in 2008, he started to sell plots around the current general prosecutor’s office — land that had previously been given to the Presidential administration to construct a hotel complex for international delegations.
 He also gave away two land plots at the edge of the park.

 One — a 600-square-meter plot to build an apartment house and business center — went to his father.
 Another went to Talantbek Usupbekov, who, as of the end of 2017, was a shareholder in Dos-Credo Bank, where Tyuleev’s son was then board chairman.
 He later became a major shareholder of the bank.

 In June 2012, by which time he was an MP, Tyuleev was arrested for corruption in an unrelated case and was sentenced to a prison term.
 After his release in May 2016, the government seized properties and expensive cars belonging to him and his relatives.
 The land Tyuleev had given to his father was also confiscated.
 It is now owned by the mayor’s office and remains empty.

 Tyuleev initially responded to reporters’ inquiries, suggesting a meeting.
 He then stopped responding.
 His son, Bakyt Nariman uulu, could not be reached for comment.

-Additional reporting by Metin Dzhumagulov, Danil Lyapichev, and Olga Gein.
+Additional reporting by Metin Dzhumagulov and Danil Lyapichev.